Azure/azure-sdk-for-java/sdk/communication/azure-communication-identity/README.md

 ```

 ## Key concepts
-`CommunicationIdentityClient` and `CommunicationIdentityAsyncClient` provides the functionalities to manage users and user tokens.
+`CommunicationIdentityClient` and `CommunicationIdentityAsyncClient` provide the functionalities to manage users and user tokens.

 ## Examples